Thursday, November 27, 2008

 This is an ornamental grass which grows along the slopes of Great Dividing Range in the Toowoomba region, on red soil.

-It’s a perennial grass, and is frost and drought tolerant.
+It is frost and drought tolerant.

 Like all native grasses, it is an environmentally friendly thing to grow, providing food for small birds and insects, and shelter for small animals.